brentgroves/repsys/a_status/a_fabric/fabric_2.md

 Hi Team,

-The Structures Information Systems group was part of a meeting headed by Linamar's Tarek Mohamad and ran by Microsoft Software Architect Oscar.
-Microsoft discussed high level migration strategies to help each business unit transition to Microsoft Fabric.
+The Structures Information Systems group attended the Fabric roll-out meeting with Linamar's Data and Analytics Supervisor, Tarek Mohamad, and run by Microsoft's Software Architect, Oscar Zamora.
+Oscar discussed high-level migration strategies to help each business unit transition to Microsoft Fabric and manage business unit data using modern techniques from one place.

 The following is in markdown format and can be viewed by copying and pasting the contents below into an online markdown viewer, such as at <https://markdownlivepreview.com/>.

 ## Microsoft Fabric

-- Microsoft Fabric provides business units the infrastructure to securely manage data found in databases and excel and store it in one place.
+- Microsoft Fabric provides Linamar's business units with the infrastructure to securely manage and report on any business data by storing it in one place and a common format.
-- Departments have their own software, databases, and excel spreadsheets.
+- Departments have their software, databases, and Excel spreadsheets.
 This does not change.
-What changes is that we mirror selected data to a data lake.
+What changes is that we copy selected data to our Linamar data lake.
-- Important data collected from our ERP, vending machines, plc, cnc, cmm, etc. all goes into the data lake.
+- Important data collected from our ERP, vending machines, PLC, CNC, CMM, etc., gets copied into Linamar's data lake.
-- Data in our data warehouse and excel spreadsheets also is mirrored to the data lake.
+- Data in our data warehouse and Excel spreadsheets is mirrored to the data lake.
-- We don't have to change where or how we currently enter our data.
+- We don't have to change where or how we enter our data.
+We have to ensure it gets copied to Linamar's data lake.
-- An ETL process is used to copy and transform the data to a common format that is more easily reported on.
+- All the data collected is in a standard format in one place
+- We can manage, store, link, and report our centralized data.
+- Using modern tooling will enable us to gain new insights into our data that we never knew possible.
+- In the past, we could report on static data from all of our departmental data sources, but by copying our data to the data lake, we will be able to store data indefinitely and see value changes over time.
+- The data lake is managed through role, group, and individual permissions.
+One copy of our data is stored in a centralized location, but shortcuts to each data item can be made to other workspaces as needed.

 ## Phase 1

+- Move Southfields ERP account data into the data lake.
+Only Southfield will be able to view and work with this data item.
+- Complete the Busche reporter project to manage tooling by job from Linamar's data lake.
+- Collect CNC maintenance information from our ERP to produce mean time to failure and mean time to repair reports.
+- Collect customer release data from our ERP and vending machines tooling data for material planning insights over time.
+- Collect PLC pressure data into the data lake.
+- Collect data from our CMM reports and tool offset changes.
+- Collect CNC tool operation start and end times into the data lake.

 ## **[What is Microsoft Fabric?](https://learn.microsoft.com/en-us/fabric/fundamentals/microsoft-fabric-overview)**

+## team

+Tarek Mohamed, Data and Analytics IT, Supervisor
+Cody Hudson, Fabric Administrator
+Pat Baxter, General Manager
+Michael Percell, Manufacturing Engineering Manager
+Ron James, Quality Manager
+Dan Martin, Plant Controller, Southfield
+Jami Pyle, MP&L Manager
+Nancy Swank, Material Planner
+Christian Trujillo, IT Structures Manager
+Brent Hall, System Administrator Senior
+Kevin Young, Information Systems Manager
+Jared Davis, IT Manager
+Hayley Rymer, IT Supervisor, Mills River
+Mitch Harper, Desktop and Systems Support Technician, Mills River Thomas Creal, Desktop and Systems Support Technician, Mills River Matthew Bump, Muscle Shoals, Engineering Supervisor II / IT Sam Jackson, Information Systems Developer, Southfield Matt Irey, Desktop and System Support Technician, Fruitport David Maitner,  Desktop and System Support Technician, Fruitport Kent Cook, IT Administrator, Fruitport
+Carl Stangland, Desktop and System Support Technician, Indiana Lucas Tuma, IT Administrator, Strakonice
+Aleksandar Gavrilov, IT Administrator, Skopje

+Victor Saavedra, LNA Application Architect IT, <Victor.Saavedra@Linamar.com>
+Sadiq Basha, Data Engineer, Senior - IT - Data & Analytics, <Sadiq.Basha@Linamar.com>
+Shawn Boyd, Controller, Group - LMGA - MBI, <Shawn.Boyd@Linamar.com>
+Chris McConville, IT Developer - IT, <Chris.Mcconville@Linamar.com>
+Emmanuel Munoz Diaz - Microsoft Data and AI specialist - <emunozdias@microsoft.com>
+Oscar Zamora, <oszamora@microsoft.com>

 Control software to manage structured, unstructured, and semi-structured data.
 For unstructured and semi-structured data, it uses **[Azure Data Lake Storage (ADLS) Gen2](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction)**.
 For structured data, we can use **[SQL databases](https://learn.microsoft.com/en-us/fabric/database/sql/overview)**.